datopian/ckan-cloud-operator/README.md

    - Run the TBD (on Azure)

    Note: While technically possible, we recommend not to run ckan-cloud-operator directly on you machine to avoid version incompatibilities between the various tools involved in the process.
 You should use one of our pre-built images or our Docker image instead.

+   If you do want to run locally for development, refer to the [local development doc](development/LOCAL-DEVELOPMENT.md)

 2. Create a Kubernetes cluster and provision it.
     - [Instructions for AWS](docs/PRODUCTION-AWS-CLUSTER.md):